- Search The Registry

 Travel to Mecca.

-The word tarikh may be translated as “presenting oral traditions,” which is what al-Kati did.
-He began writing Tarikh al-Fattash (image) in 1519 when he was 51 years old.
-Though he is said to have lived to the age of 125, he did not complete the work.
-His sons and grandsons who were also scholars continued the work of recording the history of the Songhai Empire and Timbuktu to about 1665.
+The word tarikh may be translated as “presenting oral traditions,” which al-Kati did.
+He began writing Tarikh al-Fattash (image) in 1519 when he was 51.
+Though he is said to have lived to 125, he did not complete the work.
+His sons and grandsons, who were also scholars, continued recording the history of the Songhai Empire and Timbuktu until about 1665.
 No original manuscript of al-Kati’s history has survived, and in extant copies, it is often difficult to distinguish his observations from commentary by other writers.

-He did use some texts by contemporary Arabic scholars, but he also wrote much original work based on unwritten historical sources.
-Living through most of the sixteenth century when the Songhai Empire was at its peak—al-Kati recorded the histories of the rulers and the powerful Empires of Ghana, Mali, and Songhai, covering their geography, towns, and cultures over the centuries.
-Mahmoud al-Kati the first West African scholar to write an important history of Western Sudan, Tarikh al-Fattash (The Chronicle of the Seeker After Knowledge) died on September 1, 1593.
+He did use some texts by contemporary Arabic scholars, but he also wrote many original works based on unwritten historical sources.
+Living through most of the sixteenth century, when the Songhai Empire was at its peak—al-Kati recorded the histories of the rulers and the powerful Empires of Ghana, Mali, and Songhai, covering their geography, towns, and cultures over the centuries.
+Mahmoud al-Kati, the first West African scholar to write an essential history of Western Sudan, Tarikh al-Fattash (The Chronicle of the Seeker After Knowledge), died on September 1, 1593.